General Investigation is made up of operational detectives who investigate a broad category or crime. They normally work from police stations.

-If this is the case, please provide them with your contact information and they will make arrangements with Officer Baxter to return your items to you.
+If this is the case, please provide them with your contact information and they will make arrangements with Officer Dersien to return your items to you.

 All Bradley Police Officers are Certified Crime Scene Technicians and are thus able to process most crime scenes they will come across.
 The Bradley Police also have 2 Illinois State Certified Crime Scene Investigators on staff to assist with more complex scenes.

 There are often times when the Bradley Police will process a scene and collect evidence from that scene.
 Many times these items belong to our victims.
 Please keep in mind that we will only collect items of evidentiary value and will attempt to obtain only the “best” evidence.

 Often these things may seem insignificant at the onset, but could be crucial in linking a suspect to a scene.

 Remember….if it just doesn’t feel right…it probably isn’t.